sachinraibole/SingtelTest/README.md

 The details of the design principles are mentioned in the code inline.

 I would be using Strategy Design pattern to implement the solution.

+# Problem 2

+2. Now, we have 2 special kinds of birds: the Duck and the Chicken...
+Can you implement them to make their own special sound?
+a.
+A duck says: “Quack, quack”
+b.
+A duck can swim
+c.
+A chicken says: “Cluck, cluck”
+d.
+A chicken cannot fly (assumption: its wings are clipped but ignore that)

+# Solution 2

+As we had used a flexible approach of using a Strategy design pattern we just had to implement a behavior for Quacking and Clucking